 The core curriculum is a set of courses in the liberal arts, humanities, sciences, and political, social, and cultural histories that all undergraduates of an institution of higher education are required to complete before receiving a degree.
 Completion of the core curriculum DOES NOT complete the requirements for an associate's degree.
-In order to fulfill the College's academic standards and in an attempt to help the students become well-rounded, educated individuals, the core curriculum on page 32 is required.
+To fulfill the College's academic standards and to assist students in becoming well-rounded, educated individuals, students should complete the core curriculum, found on page 32.